vitalif/vitastor/docs/usage/qemu.en.md

 To try VDUSE you need at least Linux 5.15, built with VDUSE support (CONFIG_VDPA=m, CONFIG_VDPA_USER=m, CONFIG_VIRTIO_VDPA=m).

-Debian Linux kernels have these options disabled by now, so if you want to try it on Debian, use a kernel from Ubuntu [kernel-ppa/mainline](https://kernel.ubuntu.com/~kernel-ppa/mainline/), Proxmox, or build modules for Debian kernel manually:
+Debian Linux kernels had these options disabled until 6.6, so make sure you install a newer kernel (from bookworm-backports, trixie or newer Debian version) if you want to try VDUSE.
+You can also build modules for an existing kernel manually:

 ```
 mkdir build